Wentworth Falls, New South Wales: History

 Kings Tableland, a plateau located at the south-east corner of Wentworth Falls, contains areas of major archaeological importance, including the Kings Tableland Aboriginal Site.
 This area is highly significant to the Gandangara, Darug and Wiradjuri people.
 Used as a gathering place for at least 22,000 years, the area contains a variety of cultural features, including engravings, axe-grinding grooves, modified rock pools and an occupation shelter.

-Originally called The Weatherboard after the ‘Weatherboard Inn’ built in 1814, a year later the town was named Jamison’s Valley by Governor Lachlan Macquarie in honour of the colony's leading private citizen, Sir John Jamison.
+Originally called The Weatherboard after the 'Weatherboard Inn' built in 1814, a year later the town was named Jamison’s Valley by Governor Lachlan Macquarie in honour of the colony's leading private citizen, Sir John Jamison.
 In July 1867, the first railway journey to the Blue Mountains left Penrith and traveled through to Weatherboard Station, where the train terminated.
 In 1879, the village took its name from a nearby system of waterfalls, which in turn were named for William Charles Wentworth, one of the men that headed the exploration to cross the mountains in 1813 and a friend of John Jamison.

 On the north side of the town is Pitt Park.
 The Bathurst Traveller, later renamed Weatherboard Inn, was built here in 1826.
-The site, adjacent to the railway station, is now the location of the village war memorial.
-Charles Darwin was reported to have stayed there in 1836, walking from the inn along Jamison Creek to the cliff’s edge, about which he wrote ‘an immense gulf unexpectedly opens through the trees, with a depth of perhaps 1,500 feet’.
+Charles Darwin was reported to have stayed there in 1836, walking from the inn along Jamison Creek to the cliff's edge, about which he wrote 'an immense gulf unexpectedly opens through the trees, with a depth of perhaps 1,500 feet'.
 The route he took was formally opened as the Charles Darwin Walk in 1986 and leads from Wilson Park opposite the School of Arts building to the northern escarpment of the Jamison Valley.

 The Kings Tableland area also once hosted a deer park that closed down in the late 1980s, with the site subsequently falling into private ownership.
-Several deer were sighted around the area for some time until they were culled by National Parks rangers.
+Several deer were sighted around the area for some time until they were culled by NSW National Parks & Wildlife Service rangers.
 This area is also home to the site of the former Queen Victoria Sanitorium, once a major facility for the treatment of tuberculosis.
 Ownership of the site has shifted between Government and various private interests over the decades since it was closed in the 1980s.
 Sporadic development proposals for the former hospital have been the source of some local concern.